 This part should contain the brand logo, the confirmation message, and the expected delivery date.

-Below the fold, readers find more details on their order.
+Below the fold, readers find most of the details you get in a proper order export report.
 Prices, taxes, return policies, and contact details in case anything goes wrong.
 Below the fold is the part of the email you expect customers to read less but needs to be there.

 So, in short: Above the fold content is affirmative; below the fold is for future reference.
 This structure follows what I’ve described as ‘inverted pyramid design.’